Tuesday, November 19, 2024

 Culturally, things are changing rapidly.
 To “Adam Schiff” someone is becoming a verb to describe unsavory and deceptive actions, as in to unfairly accuse.
 The Trump shuffle is becoming a thing in the sports world.
 Joe and Mica of MSNBC, who have been relentless on the Hitler, fascist, threat to democracy, and threat to women, went to Mar-largo to visit with Trump.
 The criticism of this visit from the Left has been that it normalizes Trump.
 The lack of self-reflection here is amazing, for they are the ones who need to normalize their relationship to Trump and to his voters.
 His 75 million voters, most of whom voted to support his agenda in the House and Senate, have already normalized him.
 Normal is becoming cool again.
 The atmosphere is incredibly different from 2016.

-For Christians, it is time to remember that Jesus calls us to love our neighbor, regardless of their beliefs and values.
+For Christians, the election is not a basis for either depression or hope.
+Christian confidence is in what God has done in Jesus Christ.
+Further, it is time to remember that Jesus calls us to love our neighbor, regardless of their beliefs and values.
 To put a sharper point on it, if your neighbor is a person transitioning their gender, Jesus calls you to love them.
 Regardless of the color of their skin, their religious beliefs, their political beliefs you are not love them and pray for them.
 Jesus advises us to love the enemy.
 The New Testament epistles call upon us to pray for our leaders.
 In this political environment, Christians need to have a witness that their allegiance to Jesus transcends their political allegiance, and they demean that witness when they identify their faith with their political allegiance, or worse, identify it by the person who they are against.
+An act of political courage by the Christian in this environment is to speak truth to the powerful within your political tribe.

 John Wesley offered some advice to his societies on October 6, 1774: